-set_inbound_cipher (block_engine, block_size, mac_engine, mac_size, mac_key) Switch inbound data cipher.
+set_inbound_cipher (block_engine, block_size, mac_engine, mac_size, mac_key, etm=False) Switch inbound data cipher. :param etm: Set encrypt-then-mac from OpenSSH set_keepalive (interval, callback)

-set_keepalive(interval, callback)

 Turn on/off the callback keepalive.
 If interval seconds pass with no data read from or written to the socket, the callback will be executed and the timer will be reset.